elixir-lang/elixir/README.md

     $ bin/elixir -v
     Elixir 0.2.0.dev

+If tests fail, it is likely you have an outdated Erlang version.
+You can check your Erlang version by calling ``erl`` in the command line.
+You will see some information as follow:

+    Erlang R14B01 (erts-5.8.2) [source] [64-bit] [smp:2:2] [rq:2] [async-threads:0] [hipe] [kernel-poll:false]
-Notice that Elixir requires Erlang R14B01 or later version to execute (R14A and R14B **do not work**).
-Prior versions do not work due to a bug in `yecc`, Erlang's built-in parser generator, and lack of proper UTF8 support.

-Running the commands above with a supported Erlang version should compile Elixir, show as result that all tests pass and the current Elixir version.
-After, you are ready to play with Elixir!
+Elixir requires Erlang R14B01 or later version to execute (R14A and R14B **do not work**).
+If you have the correct version and tests still fail, feel free to open an issue in the issues tracker on Github.
+If all tests pass, you are ready to play with Elixir!

 This README provides a length explanation about Elixir in the Learning Elixir section below.
 There are also some examples [in the examples folder](https://github.com/josevalim/elixir/tree/master/examples/) that you can run by executing the `bin/elixir EXAMPLE` and an interactive Elixir available as `bin/iex`.
 Feel free to build your own examples and study the language better.